Rabbit Class (YrR/Yr1)

 Morning Routine: Families enter through the woodland gate and school staff greet children in the playground by the gate to the Rabbit Class play area.
-Parents leave the school site via the kitchen gate.
 Children come in to the classroom and hang up their coats and bookbags.

 Things your child needs to bring: Your child needs a bookbag, pencil case and a named, refillable water bottle filled with water from home (PLEASE, NO SQUASH OR JUICE).
 All children need a warm, waterproof coat in school each day and should wear their school uniform unless it is Forest School day - see below.

-PE Days: Rabbit Class PE lessons are on Wednesdays.
+PE Days: Rabbit Class PE lessons are on Fridays.
 Children need their PE kit in school at all times: shorts, t-shirt and plimsolls.
 For cold weather children need jogging bottoms, sweatshirt and trainers.

-Forest School: Rabbit Class Forest School sessions are on Tuesdays.
+Forest School: Rabbit Class Forest School sessions are on Tuesday afternoons.
 Children come to school dressed in their Forest School kit:

 - Tracksuit bottoms